 "I dissociated.
 I cut myself.
-I found other ways to bring pain to myself even as a very young child because I was taught I had to have pain to following flashback of CSA [child sexual abusel as child when I was them in my mid-20s.
-Major issues Specific OCD symptoms."
+I found other ways to bring pain to myself even as a very young child because I was taught I had to have pain to have love and care."

 "I abused younger kids especially boys for a short while until one fought back and I realised what I was doing.
 I took things that didn't belong to me and lied.
 I was said to be a good, smart, curious student, but I felt very confused about myself.
 I felt ashamed of myself all the time.
 I tried to satisfy my parents.
 I hate myself."